220110-Java-React-Enterprise/Team-A-New/README.md

 ## Features

+* login
+* Registration
+* Get all registered Users Information
+* Get one user info
+* Delete a user

 I had built the ORM and persistence and the Web Servlet which uses the ORM to persist the data to the database.
 I used postman to test my ORM using Post, get, put, delete requests which implemented the CRUD operations.
 I showed a demo of the project and postman to my teammates during our working on the project and helped them in understanding the different parts of the project, especially the postman.